 A better solution is to think carefully about the test drive before you even set off for the dealership.
 Think very analytically about what you’re going to do, such as checking how the seat adjusts, how responsive the accelerator is, how sharp the brakes are, if you like where the controls are positioned, etc. This way you’ll be more focused on what you are looking out for, and hopefully less concerned with worrying about how the salesperson is rating how you are driving.

 A test drive is an opportunity for you to experience a vehicle before you potentially spend many thousands of dollars on it, so you should spend this valuable time concentrating on the vehicle and not struggling with other issues that shouldn’t come into it.
 Yes, dressing for a test drive really is a thing.

-The most important thing is to be comfortable so you clothing doesn’t become an issue at all.
-Wearing sweat pants or shorts is perfectly fine as long as that’s what you feel comfortable in.
+The most important thing is to be comfortable so your clothing doesn’t become an issue at all.
+Wearing sweatpants or shorts is perfectly fine as long as that’s what you feel comfortable in.
 This isn’t a fashion show, and don’t get the idea how you dress will affect how good a deal you get.
 Footwear is possibly the biggest issue, and yes ladies, I’m mostly talking about you.

-Are you really going to be driving your car to the gym, mall or to work in six-inch stilettos?
+Are you really going to be driving your car to the gym, or mall, or work in six-inch stilettos?
 If you are, then I might concede that doing the test drive wearing them is a good idea.
 If, like most people, you’re not going to be driving in heels like that, then wear something more practical.

 Very short skirts or especially tight clothing isn’t a good idea either.
 It may get the attention of the salesperson if you look particularly good (or particularly bad) in it, but it will make getting in and out of the vehicle an issue and it’s not going to get you a better deal.
 It really isn’t going to get you a better deal, trust me.